FOLLOW US

 Responsibilities include rent paid by the lessees, and the property returns to the owner if the lease ends.

 Example situation: Suppose Julie has a fee simple estate in her house.
 She has all the rights to sell it, use it, or even develop it, whereas Mark owns a leasehold on an apartment for which he can use for 50 years without actual ownership of the land.
-Once his lease is up, ownership revert’s back to the original owner or lessor.
+Once his lease is up, ownership reverts to the original owner or lessor.
+The practical difference between fee simple and leasehold varies by state.
+In Arkansas, one of the most landlord-friendly states, a leasehold tenant has limited protections, making fee simple ownership significantly more advantageous.
+The Arkansas real estate salesperson exam tests how these ownership types interact with Arkansas landlord-tenant law.
+Maine takes the opposite approach with strong tenant protections, so the leasehold-vs-fee-simple distinction plays out differently on the Maine real estate sales agent exam.

 To keep in mind the difference between fee simple and leasehold, remember “forever simple” for fee simple ownership because it’s permanent.
 On the other hand, “lease” relates to “limited” because leaseholds only exist for a defined period of time.